RedisLabs/redislabs-docs/content/modules/redisbloom/release-notes/redisbloom-2.4-release-notes.md

 * **Creating a sketch and adding observations**

-  `TDIGEST.CREATE key [COMPRESSION compression]` initializes a new t-digest sketch (and error if such key already exists).
+  `TDIGEST.CREATE key [COMPRESSION compression]` initializes a new t-digest sketch (and errors if the key already exists).
 The `COMPRESSION` argument is used to specify the tradeoff between accuracy and memory consumption.
 The default is 100.
 Higher values mean more accuracy.

   `TDIGEST.ADD key value...` adds new observations (floating-point values) to the sketch.
 You can repeat calling [TDIGEST.ADD](https://redis.io/commands/tdigest.add/) whenever new observations are available.